Generic name: nitroglycerin (oral/sublingual) [ NYE-troe-GLI-ser-in ]

 How should I take nitroglycerin?

-You may use nitroglycerin sublingual within 5 to 10 minutes before an activity you think might cause chest pain.
-Follow your doctor's instructions.
+You may use nitroglycerin sublingual within 5 to 10 minutes before an activity that might cause chest pain.

 If you take nitroglycerin on a regular schedule to prevent angina, do not stop taking it suddenly or you could have a severe attack of angina.
 Keep this medicine on hand at all times.
 Get your prescription refilled before you run out of medicine completely.